kfultz07/go-dataframe/README.md

 )
 ```

-# Read CSV file into DataFrame and create new field
+# Read CSV into DataFrame, create new field and save to a new file.
 ```go
 path := "/Users/Name/Desktop/"